bulletmark/edir/README.md

   -Z, --no-group-dirs   negate the options to group directories --suffix SUFFIX       specify suffix for editor file, default=".sh"

-Note you can set default starting arguments in ~/.config/edir-flags.conf.
+Note you can set default starting options in ~/.config/edir-flags.conf.
 The negation options (i.e. the --no-* options and their shortforms) allow you to temporarily override your defaults.
 ```